Mladen Ivanić: Attitudes towards the Republika Srpska referendum

+The National Assembly of Republika Srpska passed a resolution on the referendum on 15 July 2016, with the backing of all Serb parties and the boycott of National Assembly members ethnicly Bosniak.
+The result of the referendum was 99.8% in favour of supporting the National Day.

+Foreign policy

 On 7 June 2015, Ivanić met with Pope Francis in Sarajevo, as part of the Popes's 2015 papal visit to Bosnia and Herzegovina.

-In March 2017, he visited Jerusalem and met with Israeli Prime Minister Benjamin Netanyahu.
+In March 2017, he visited Jerusalem and met with Israeli prime minister Benjamin Netanyahu.
 While in Jerusalem, Ivanić talked about the Jewish community in Bosnia and Herzegovina, saying that "the community should not expect property expropriated during the Holocaust in Bosnia to be given back or to be compensated for its seizure.
 A restitution law had at one time been created in Bosnia, but fell by the wayside because the process would be too complicated.
 The seized properties were taken over by the Yugoslav Communists after the war, then privatised, while some of them have been demolished or replaced."
 Ivanić further insisted that he would restore the property or give compensation if he could, but that the matter was not in his hands.

-At the 2018 general election, held on 7 October, Ivanić lost his bid for re-election to the Bosnian Presidency to SNSD's leader and Republika Srpska President Milorad Dodik.

-Attitudes towards the European Union and the Republika Srpska referendum
+European Union

 Ivanić advocated Bosnia and Herzegovina's accession to the European Union.
 In an interview with web portal European Western Balkans in January 2016, he stated that "by joining the EU, Bosnia and Herzegovina would receive rules that were developed by a third party, and thus internal differences would become less important.
 It is also a good economic space."
 Ivanić mentioned the slowness of the Bosnian authorities in making decisions as possible difficulties that the country could face, and pointed out that this is why reform in Bosnia and Herzegovina is needed.